• Skip to primary navigation

 • Place the flower cookies in a 24-cup miniature muffin pan.
 Place one flower in every other muffin cup to give the cookies enough room so that they do not touch each other.
 Gently press the cookie dough into the pan so the cookie lines the inside of each muffin cup and the petals fan out on top of the pan.
 A 24-cup pan will hold 12 cookies.

-• Bake the cookies for 8 to 10 minutes at 350°F/177°C. The edges will just begin to have a tinge of brown.
+Bake the cookies for 8 to 10 minutes at 350°F/177°C. The cookies are done when the edges have just a tinge of brown.

 • Set oven broiler to low and broil the cookies just until the marshmallows are toasted.
 Watch carefully and turn pan as needed as marshmallows toast.
 This only takes a few seconds, so watch the cookies continuously.